Ahrefs Review — All the Key Pros and Cons

 You can access some of the Ahrefs data on a per-country basis — by using the ‘countries’ dropdown provided, you can view organic traffic, keywords and traffic value for your chosen country.

-Toggling data by country in Ahrefs
+Toggling data by country while performing domain analysis in Ahrefs

 Toggling data by country